-Net Position - Restricted - For FY 2017, net position-restricted totaled \$6.1M, which is a decrease of \$1.3M or 17.6% from FY 2016.
+Net Position - Restricted - For FY 2019, net position-restricted totaled \$3.5M, which is a decrease of \$1.2M or 25.4% from FY 2018.
 Net position-restricted includes cash, investments and receivables comprised primarily from federal funding and settlement funds that are restricted for use under various agreements as discussed below.
 The Authority has entered into several agreements with the United States Bureau of Reclamation (USBR) to provide funding through two federal programs (Title XVI and Restoration Funds) for water treatment facilities located in the San Gabriel Basin.
 The funds are provided to the Authority on a reimbursement basis and then applied to projects through the Authority's Federal Funding Program Administration (FFPA) program.
 The Authority has also entered into Cooperative Agreements with the United States Environmental Protection Agency (EPA) to provide funding for water treatment facilities in the SEMOU.
-These funds are received by the Authority on an advance basis and must be paid to the Water Producers within a few days.
+These funds are received by the Authority on an advance basis and must be paid to the Water Producers within a few days of the receipt of funds.
 In addition to the funding from USBR and EPA, the Authority has reached several financial settlements with RPs in the BPOU, EMOU, PVOU and SEMOU.
 Certain of the settlement funds are deposited into the Authority accounts and are disbursed for capital and T & R costs incurred in connection with the specific projects identified in the agreements.

-The \$1.3M decrease is due primarily to the payment of funding awards to water producers through the FFPA program.
+The \$1.2M decrease is due primarily to the payment of funding awards to water producers through the FFPA program.